Negative Sampling in Recommendation: A Survey and Future Directions: Introduction

+As illustrated in Fig.~\ref{fig:recommendation_toy_example}, the training stage of RS typically collect the real behaviors and select the potential negative samples (NS) via diverse sampling strategies simultaneously, and then optimize the recommender algorithm on these given positive and negative signals.
 The profound impact of distinct negative sampling strategies on the performance of recommendation algorithms in disparate recommendation scenarios underscores the intricacies inherent in this critical domain.
 Moreover, existing academic endeavors pertaining to negative sampling algorithms are diverse in RS.
-Varied resolutions are observed in addressing negative samples across distinct recommendation scenarios, indicating the absence of a universal algorithm capable of concurrently tackling all recommendation tasks \cite{A63,A86,B1,B8,C13,C22,C32,E4,F10}.
-Finally, the predominant strategies for tackling matching and ranking tasks revolve around the random sampling strategies \cite{A3} and the meticulous integration of genuine negative feedback \cite{E3,E5,F4} for the industrial recommendation systems.
+Varied resolutions are observed in addressing NS across distinct recommendation scenarios, indicating the absence of a universal algorithm capable of concurrently tackling all recommendation tasks \cite{A63,A86,B1,B8,C13,C22,C32,E4,F10}.
+Finally, the predominant strategies for tackling matching and ranking tasks revolve around the random sampling strategies \cite{A3} and the meticulous integration of genuine negative feedback \cite{E3,E5,F4} for the industrial recommender systems.
 Currently, there lacks a comprehensive survey that systematically categorizes and presents the existing studies.
 Such a survey can serve as a handbook to offer a unified exploration of the varied landscape surrounding negative sampling algorithms in RS, thereby addressing the aforementioned issues.